martppa/kthot/README.md

 <img width="819" height="260" alt="Gemini_Generated_Image_9dyhip9dyhip9dyh_cropped-2" src="https://github.com/user-attachments/assets/b08775fa-af73-4842-845c-29cb8e419074" />

 ## Motivation

 As Kotlin developers and users of [Kotlin Html Dsl](https://kotlinlang.org/docs/typesafe-html-dsl.html) we may want to write JavaScript code while staying in Kotlin.
 This tool is meant to generate JavaScript code whithin Kotlin.
-It's meant for scripts, so, if what you are looking for is writing entire projects in JavaScript using Kotlin, [WASM](https://kotlinlang.org/docs/wasm-overview.html) may be your tool.
+It's designed for scripting and providing support to JavaScript code in frontend.
+If your goal is to write entire projects in JavaScript using Kotlin, [WASM](https://kotlinlang.org/docs/wasm-overview.html) may be your tool.
 This DSL is currently under development and it's in experimental stage.
 ## Getting Started

 Please refer to the [Wiki](https://github.com/martppa/kotlin-js-dsl/wiki).
 The wiki is still under development.